Krishna Aur Kans

 Krishna Aur Kans is a 2012 Indian Hindi Language animated epic religious film produced and distributed by Reliance Entertainment.
 It was directed by Vikram Veturi.
-It was tax free in six states at the time of his release and released in Hindi, Tamil, Telugu, and English.
+The film is based on ISKCON Founder Srila Prabhupada’s book "Krishna: The Supreme Personality of Godhead", which is based on the ancient text Srimad-Bhagavatam.
+It was tax free in six states at the time of his release and released in Languages: Hindi, Tamil, Telugu, and English.
 A new mobile game was also launched on the occasion of Janmashtami after being inspired from film.
 It was the widest ever released animation film in India.
+Despite receiving praise for its animation quality and the voice work, it underperformed at the box office.

 Plot

-The demon king Kans reigns as a tyrant over the Kingdom of Mathura and aims to conquer the world.
+The demon king named Emperor Kans reigns as a tyrant over the Kingdom of Mathura and aims to conquer the world.
 To put an end to his bloodthirsty reign, the gods decide to incarnate on Earth Vishnu, who is born in the form of Krishna, son of Devaki, the sister of Kans.
 The baby, nephew of the tyrant, is born in the village of Vrindavan, where he is adopted by the village chief, Nanda, who raises him in the same way as his own slightly older son, Balram.
 Krishna grows up in a good mood and becomes a mischievous little boy, who makes his mother see all the colors and is always ready to play a trick on the Gopi, the cowherds who watch over him.
 But he distinguished himself very early on by his miraculous exploits, and the music of his flute charmed men and beasts.
-Krishna especially befriends a little girl of his age, Radha (his future wife in Hindu mythology), but also befriends several boys, including Madhumangal.
-He can also count on the help of the monkey Dabiloba and the lamb Hamsi.
-Krishna must soon come to the aid of the people of the kingdom and face the supernatural perils sent to him by Kans, mainly the demons Trinavarta, Bakasur and Pootna.
+Krishna especially befriends a little girl of his age, Radha (his eternal love in Hindu mythology), and befriends several boys, including Madhumangal.
+He can also count on the help of the monkey Dadhiloba and the lamb Hamsi.
+Krishna must soon come to the aid of the people of the kingdom and face the supernatural perils sent to him by Kans, mainly the demons Trinavat, Bakasur and Pootna.
 But, seeing Krishna easily defeating each of his envoys, Kans ends up challenging him to a duel in the coliseum of his capital, resulting in the latter killing him and releasing his parents from the dungeon.
 Several songs punctuate the film.